ptmdmusique/rust-ooxml-manipulator/README.md

 ### Credit

+I asked ChatGPT

-- I asked ChatGPT to understand what the process is for a Word file extraction (spoiler alert, it's exactly the same as a .zip extraction)
+- to understand what the process is for a Word file extraction (spoiler alert, it's exactly the same as a .zip extraction)
-  TODO organize
+- to help me review my code after getting yelled at by Clippy
+- to give me a good folder structure to split the code into different modules TODO organize

+Beside of that, I also Google

+- how to unzip in Rust
+- how to `readdir` in Rust
+- how to serialize JSON and write it to file in Rust

 ### Issue